-The most current Student Code of Conduct can be found on the Policy Library web site as listed in the References.
-In the event of any conflict, the Code found in the Policy Library will govern.
+The most current policies regarding Conduct can be found on the Policy Library web site as listed in the References.
+In the event of any conflict, the policies found in the Policy Library will govern.

 B. Prohibited Non-Academic Conduct

 C. Conduct Procedures

 F. Appeal Procedures

 G. Record Keeping and Release of Information